gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

    `modpackInterruptedStaging.spec.ts`'s second test, which asserts both that the misclassification happens and that the skipped files' bytes are left untouched.
+   **Fixed:** `repair_modpack`'s repair mode (see finding #3 above) resolves each path by deciding it against the *target* version alone — `apply_plan::decide_repair` never consults the stale `old` record for a path `target` still ships, unlike `ApplyMode::VersionChange`.
+A file the crash already landed correctly now decides `Keep`/`Unchanged` (disk already equals target) instead of `ModifiedByUser`, resolving the misclassification rather than merely detecting it.
+Running the repair also promotes a fresh `packinfo.json` at the end of the same pass, like any other reinstall, so the stale record itself is corrected too, not just papered over for one more launch.
+Pinned by `modpackInterruptedStaging.spec.ts`'s second test.

 ### Search timeouts are measured, not guessed